Bowel (Colorectal) Cancer

 I mean he does not go in, some of these surgeons when they come through round the wards could hardly speak, but he jokes and he tells you anything you want to know.
 You just have to say "Could you tell me?" and he'll be honest with you.

-Difficulties with communication could add to the strain of people's time in hospital.
+Difficulties with communication can add to the strain of people's time in hospital.
 One man describes being in a hospital where there seemed to be little effective communication between departments.
 He also remembered being given differing instructions by a nurse who he felt had poor communication skills.
 Another man greatly appreciated a sympathetic visit from his surgeon after the attempt to reverse his stoma failed.

 Lack of effective communication between hospital departments made his experience more difficult.